Turn Articles into Podcasts — Convert Blog Posts and News to Audio

 Daily briefing — Each morning, convert 2-3 articles from your reading list.
 Listen during your commute.
 By the time you arrive at work, you are informed and prepared.

 Weekend deep dives — Batch your saved long-form articles for the weekend.
-Generate 30-45 minute capsules and listen during errands, cooking, or a long walk.
+Generate 30-45 minute podcasts and listen during errands, cooking, or a long walk.

 Professional development — Convert one industry article per day.
 Over a month, that is 20+ articles consumed during time that was previously unproductive.